victoryosiobe/kingchop/README.md

 Due to this update, Kingchop can handle nests of safe-enclosers detected.
 However, this multipurpose quotes and same char enclosers, `‘’, '', ""`, remain a problem.

-I made a decision to only detect safe-enclosers, and this function would revert to default method, if imbalances in the safe-enclosers are found.
+A decision was made to only detect safe-enclosers, and this function would revert to default method, if imbalances in the safe-enclosers are found.

 The issue where enclosers of same characters (for start and end, like `'', "", ```) can't be accurately detected, and may not be resolved.
 No function has been implemented yet. :(